Programme & How to Apply

 About this Training Programme

 Alongside your teaching placements you will complete assignments for the academic aspects of the course (for example, theories of learning and subject pedagogy) some of which are completed at Master’s level.
 You will also be required to collect evidence to show that you can meet the Teaching Standards.
-Your subject knowledge training will take place at UWE alongside other trainees in your subject (apart from PE and DT where all the subject training will take place in school).
+Your subject knowledge training will take place at the University of Reading alongside other trainees in your subject.

 There is huge scope for career development within education whether you choose to take an academic route, focusing on your subject specialism with roles such as head of department or opt for a more pastoral focus with roles such as head of year.
 Taking on additional responsibility should be something that you aim to do once you have established yourself in your new role as a teacher and opportunities such as head of key stage, head of house, literacy coordinator exist in all schools.

 Find out further information on your career in teaching, including salary scales and case studies of current trainee teachers.

 Apply for our post graduate teacher training programme